mboyea/game-the-love-of-romeo/README.md

 ===
 A simple C++ SFML game.
 ---
-This is the second game I built with C++.
+This game is an English class project from highschool, completed on 2019/09/30.
+It is based upon the Shakespeare play, Romeo & Juliet.
 Its only library dependency is SFML.
-It is an English class project from highschool, completed on 2019/09/30.
-It is based upon the Shakespeare play, Romeo & Juliet.

 ### Install on Windows
 * [Install 7-Zip](https://7-zip.org/download.html).